-Who's Really at Fault in a Car Crash?
+Who's Really at Fault in a Texas Car Accident?

-As experienced car accident attorneys, one of the most common questions we hear from clients after an accident is: “Was it my fault?”
+As experienced car accident attorneys, one of the most common questions we hear from clients after a car accident is: “Was it my fault?”

-A Few of the Factors That Contribute to Car Crashes
+A Few of the Factors That Contribute To A Texas Car Accident

-Let Our Experienced Car Crash Attorneys Work For You
+Let Experienced Texas Car Accident Attorneys Work For You

-No matter what caused your crash, one thing is for certain: you need help dealing with the aftermath.
+No matter what caused your car accident, one thing is for certain: you need help dealing with the aftermath.
 You need someone who can deal with the insurance companies while you take the time to heal.
 David Hart is an AV-rated, TBLS-certified personal injury lawyer who may even be able to win compensation for your medical bills and personal damages.
-Our car crash attorneys can help you: all you have to do is ask.
+Our personal injury lawyers can help you: all you have to do is ask.

-From our office in Colleyville, we proudly serve Flower Mound and the entire Dallas/Ft.
-Worth metroplex.
-Contact The Hart Law Firm today at (800) 856-2347 for a free consultation from a peer-respected car crash lawyer.
+From our offices in Colleyville & Austin, we proudly serve the entire Dallas/Ft.
+Worth and Austin metro areas.
+Contact us online or call us directly at (800) 856-2347 for a free consultation from a peer-respected car accident lawyer.